enkidevs/curriculum/sql/dql/intro-joins/joins-role.md

 | squirtle   | water    |
 | magikarp   | water    |

-> 💡 There are a number of different types of joins, with different implementations and different results.
-These are covered in the next few workouts.
+> 💡 There are many different types of joins, with different implementations and different results.
+These are covered in the following few workouts.

 ---